BY-LAWS OF THE CALIFORNIA STATE HOMEOPATHIC MEDICAL SOCIETY, INC.

 4. Sustaining Membership is open to all organizations, companies, and individuals who want to contribute substantially to the Society.
 They do not hold office or have voting privileges but receive all other membership benefits plus two complimentary tickets to one of the Society’s educational conferences.

-6. Student Membership is available to persons enrolled full-time in an accredited college or university program leading to qualification for active or affiliate membership.
+7. Student Membership is available to persons enrolled full-time in an accredited college or university program leading to qualification for active or affiliate membership.
+International student membership is not available at this time.

 Section 1: Organization of the Board of Directors